How to | 10 Juli 2020

 Single Entry Point

-The Connectware, which is run on-premise, needs to forward data to local as well as cloud applications.
-Therefore we need to have an access point through which the Connectware can talk to the outside.
+Connectware, which is running on-premise, needs to forward data to local as well as cloud applications.
+Therefore we need to have an access point through which Connectware can talk to the outside.
 Here again, it is a good practice to have one place that all the data needs to pass instead of multiple open connections that all need to be monitored.
-The Connectware provides a Single Entry Point (or more technical Reverse Proxy) which bundles all incoming connections.
+Connectware provides a Single Entry Point (or more technical Reverse Proxy) which bundles all incoming connections.
 Thus, to the outside the Entry Point abstracts the different microservices to one single access point.
-The same applies to the microservices from inside the Connectware that only need to know one point to talk to when wanting to connect to the outside and forward data.
+The same applies to the microservices from inside Connectware that only need to know one point to talk to when wanting to connect to the outside and forward data.
 Using a dedicated and high performance Reverse Proxy one can easily control all connections at this point, making a secure internet access easily possible.

 Adding Logic – The Rule Engine